Qv2ray/qv2ray.github.io/docs/en/hacking/manuallybuild.md

 # Or "cmake .. -DCMAKE_INSTALL_PREFIX=" + your installation path.
 # Or "cmake .. -DCMAKE_BUILD_TYPE=Release" if you want to ship a release build.

-cmake --build . # You may want to append `--parallel N` to speed up the build.
+cd .. # Return to the project root directory. cmake --build . # You may want to append `--parallel N` to speed up the build.
 ```